Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: summary

 \item The cooling shell during the rapid cooling phase, can be as bright as an O star in terms of its UV luminosity but only for $\approx 20$ kyr.
 This sets a precursor region up to $\sim 10$ pc ahead of the shock (for $n_H = 1 \pcc$).
 This precursor region does not expand further with time but the ions inside this region recombine to produce a precursor region that decreases with time.
 The ionisation level inside the precursor region is, therefore, not a direct function of the velocity as in the steady state, plane-parallel shock models, rather it depends on the recombination time of the ions.
 Although the precursor region persists ahead of the shock until $v_s \lesssim 70 \kmps$, consistent with the plane-parallel, steady state shock, the reason behind it is different (ref Fig \ref{fig:vel-Fuv}).

-\item The presence of ions like \ion{C}{iv}, \ion{N}{v}, \ion{O}{vi} etc in excess of $10^{14} \pcmsq$ (for $n_0 = 1.0 \pcc$) implies that the SN remnant is undergoing a rapid cooling phase.
+\item The presence of ions like \civ, \nv, \ovi etc in excess of $10^{14} \pcmsq$ (for $n_0 = 1.0 \pcc$) implies that the SN remnant is undergoing a rapid cooling phase.
 These ions are expected to remain over-ionised inside the bubble due to delayed recombination.

 \item The observable column densities for different ions can differ by a factor between $5$ and a few orders of magnitude compared to estimations from plane-parallel steady state shocks (Fig \ref{fig:all-colden}).
 Major differences are i) the non-steady behaviour of the shock, ii) the geometrical factors and iii) the non-steady precursor.
 Such fundamental drawbacks of the steady state shock models lead to severe underestimation the presence of many ions and should be used cautiously.